HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion: Related Work

 To address this drawback, recent works \cite{deng2021feanet, zhou2021gmnet, zhang2023cmx, lv2024context, zhang2021abmdrnet, zhao2023mitigating, shin2023complementary} have resorted to more advanced, learnable feature fusion strategies.
-For instance, FEANet \cite{deng2021feanet} and GMNet \cite{zhou2021gmnet} introduce attention-based modules to dynamically select important heterogeneous features.
-Their subsequent research endeavor, CMX \cite{zhang2023cmx}, employs average and max pooling operations along with the attention modules to recalibrate heterogeneous features at the spatial and channel dimensions.
-Similarly, CAINet \cite{lv2024context} employs different attention modules to model global context and aggregate local semantics across various spatial scales of RGB-T feature maps.
+For instance, FEANet \cite{deng2021feanet} and GMNet \cite{zhou2021gmnet} introduce attention-based modules to dynamically select important heterogeneous features. \clr{The subsequent research endeavor CMX \cite{zhang2023cmx}, building upon the SegFormer \cite{xie2021segformer} architecture, employs average and max pooling operations along with the attention modules to recalibrate heterogeneous features at the spatial and channel dimensions.
+Afterwards, its subsequent version CMNeXt \cite{zhang2023delivering} utilizes similar modules based on CNN and pooling operations for feature fusion, and further expands the architecture of CMX to accommodate an arbitrary number of modalities.} Similarly, CAINet \cite{lv2024context} employs different attention modules to model global context and aggregate local semantics across various spatial scales of RGB-T feature maps.
 Moreover, the ABMDRNet series \cite{zhang2021abmdrnet, zhao2023mitigating} introduces novel modality-wise bridging-then-fusing frameworks, capable of reconstructing pseudo images of one modality using the features extracted from the other modality.
 This approach successfully reduces modality discrepancy and generates more discriminative fused features.
 Additionally, inspired by the masked autoencoder (MAE) \cite{he2022masked}, CRM-RGBTSeg \cite{shin2023complementary} randomly masks fixed-size regions within one modality while simultaneously providing complementary regions from another modality to duplex encoders, thus preventing over-reliance on either modality.
 In this article, we employ a novel asymmetric duplex encoder to capture both local spatial priors and global context from the RGB-T data.
 These heterogeneous features are progressively fused for more robust scene parsing.